 In 1993 Don Bostick saw the need for a worldwide organization that would provide a platform for skaters to showcase their talent and skills.
 The following year, Bostick established the World Cup Skateboarding (WCS) with the first event “Slam Jam” taking place in Vancouver, British Columbia, Canada in May of 1994.
 Shortly thereafter interest and excitement over the sport began to reemerge and the first X Games (originally called Extreme Games) took place in Rhode Island in 1995.
 Since X Games were broadcast on ESPN, skateboarding, along with eight other sports including opens in a new windowBMX, were catapulted into the mainstream sports scene.
 At the same time, skateboarding footwear made a comeback with opens in a new windowVans, and now popular manufacturers such as Nike and Adidas began making shoes specifically for skaters.

-By the late 1990s, skateboarding had not only solidified its place among mainstream youth, but pro skaters started making a comeback to regain their popularity with showstopping performances in professional events.
-One such event was the 1999 X Games in San Francisco when, during his 11th try, Tony Hawk landed his first ever 900 (2½ revolutions, 900 degree spin) to the awe of a stunned crowd.
-That same year, Hawk’s first video game, Tony Hawk's Pro Skater was released on Sony PlayStation, and shortly thereafter on Nintendo 64, Game Boy Color, Dreamcast, and N-Gage.
+opens IMAGE file By the late 1990s, skateboarding had not only solidified its place among mainstream youth, but pro skaters started making a comeback to regain their popularity with showstopping performances in professional events.
+One such event was the 1999 X Games in San Francisco when, during his 11th try, Tony Hawk landed his first ever opens in a new window900 (2½ revolutions, 900 degree spin) to the awe of a stunned crowd.
+That same year, Hawk’s first video game, opens in a new windowTony Hawk’s Pro Skater was released on Sony PlayStation, and shortly thereafter on Nintendo 64, Game Boy Color, Dreamcast, and N-Gage.
 With the resurgence of pro skating and a place in the video game market, skateboarding started its ascension and more skate parks started to be built again across the country.

 In 2001 the documentary film Dogtown and Z-Boys, directed by Stacy Peralta, debuted at the Sundance Film Festival where it won several awards.
 Two years later, Grind, another skateboarding movie—this time a comedy—was released.
 By 2004 there were more than 2,000 skateparks in the U.S. (quite the jump from 1996 when there were fewer than 10).
 The International Association of Skateboard Companies (IASC) established “Go Skateboarding Day” on June 21st each year to promote the sport.
 The 2005 film Lords of Dogtown brought in almost $13.5 million.
 In 2008, the skateboard was inducted into The Strong’s opens in a new windowNational Toy Hall of Fame and, to commemorate this special event, Tony Hawk donated his autographed opens in a new window“Bird of Prey” skateboard to the museum’s collections.